Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/announcing-adventures-in-motion-control.md

 user for diagnostic purposes.

 Users should be able to inject "errors" to see how the simulator would react.

+The motion controller should be able to execute pre-defined automation sequences.
+For example, bed levelling and axis calibration.

 The motion controller will have a limited amount of non-volatile memory (e.g.
 [an on-board flash chip][flash]) which can be used for caching jobs and